yeahhina/picme/README.md

 - Git & GitHub – for version control and project collaboration.
 - React – as the core framework for building the web application and managing UI components.
 - JavaScript, HTML, and CSS – for functionality, structure, and styling.
-- Konva – to enable editing and manipulation of images, frames, and stickers on a canvas.
+- Konva – to enable editing and manipulation of images on a canvas.
 - html2canvas – to capture the final design and export it as a downloadable image.

 ## User Interface